seanRoo/Object-Orientated-Programming-Genetic-Algorithm-Skeleton-Program/README.md

 To run:

--Navigate to src folder
+- Navigate to src folder
--Run the command java -cp ../bin Runner
+- Run the command java -cp ../bin Runner